mozbrick/brick/component/iconbutton/README.md

     fooIconButton.icon.style.display = "none";

-## ___label___
+## ___contentEl___

-Retrieves the DOM element representing the button's label.
+Retrieves the DOM element representing the button's content.

 You can then edit the DOM element directly.
-For example, if you wanted to dynamically change the label color, you could do the following:
+For example, if you wanted to dynamically change the content color, you could do the following:

-    fooIconButton.label.style.color = "red";
+    fooIconButton.contentEl.style.color = "red";

-_Note:_ If your custom DOM element's structure ever changes, make sure to update the `.textGetter`/`.textSetter` attributes so that you can still correctly use the `.text` attribute.

-## ___text___
-Used for getting/setting the label text.

-You can use the `.text` attribute to view and modify the text contents of your button's label.

-    fooIconButton.text = "Hello world!";

-### ___textGetter___ / ___textSetter___

-Defines how to change label text.

-If your label's structure differs such that the default behavior of reading the `.textContent` of your label is not sufficient, you can also override the getter and setter behaviors for text by modifying the `.textGetter` and `.textSetter` attributes, respectively.

-    fooIconButton.textGetter = function(iconButtonEl){
-        // custom text getting behavior
-    }

-    fooIconButton.textSetter = function(iconButtonEl, newText){
-        // custom text setting behavior
-    }

 # Styling